hex-digital/vue-accessible-datepicker/README.md

 # Vue Accessible Datepicker

-**WARNING: vue-accessible-datepicker is at pre-alpha stage of development so there may be bugs and various changes made.**
+⚠️**WARNING: vue-accessible-datepicker is at pre-alpha stage of development so there may be bugs and various changes made.** ⚠️

 **Submit issues and feature requests [here](https://github.com/hex-digital/vue-accessible-datepicker/issues)**.